-Prerequisite: Completion of Calculus
+Prerequisite: Completion of Calculus or Teacher Recommendation

-Recommended for students who earned a Grade of "C" or higher in Calculus I and AP Calculus.
+Recommended for students who earned a Grade of "B" or higher in AP Calculus.

 This college level mathematics course will cover linear algebra and matrix theory emphasizing topics useful in other disciplines such as physics, economics, and engineering.
 Key topics include solving systems of equations, evaluating vector spaces, performing linear transformations and matrix representations.
-Linear Algebra Honors is designed for the extremely capable student who has completed one year of calculus.
 Students who sign up for this course should be prepared for the rigor of a college level course.